-Next, determine the Rating Points based on the proportion of growth records in which the student met or exceeded their AVT $(RP_P)$ according to the following equation and subsequent steps:
+Next, determine the Rating Points based on the proportion of growth records in which the student met or exceeded their AVT (RP_P) according to the following equation and subsequent steps:

-$$RP_P = \left(100 \left(\frac{n{AVG}}{n{GR}}\right) - \frac{30}{65} \frac{35}{65}\right)$$ Eq.
+$$RP_P = \left(100 \left(\frac{n{AVG}}{n{GP}}\right) \frac{35}{65}\right)$$ Eq.
 (11)

-Note: $RP_P$ = Rating Points earned based on the percentage of growth records in which the student met or exceeded their AVT. $n{AVG}$ = the number of growth records included in the indicator for which the student demonstrated at least Added-Value Growth (i.e., their VSS on a given test met or exceeded their AVT for that test). $n{GR}$ = the number of student growth records included in the indicator at the school (or within the district or state, as appropriate for comparison metrics or for district or state report cards).
+Note: RP_P = Rating Points earned based on the percentage of growth records in which the student met or exceeded their AVT. n{AVG} = the number of growth records included in the indicator for which the student demonstrated at least Added-Value Growth (i.e., their VSS on a given test met or exceeded their AVT for that test). n{GR} = the number of student growth records included in the indicator at the school (or within the district or state, as appropriate for comparison metrics or for district or state report cards).

-- 12. Divide the number of growth records in which the student demonstrated Added-Value Growth (i.e., $n{AVG}$ ; found in step 4) by the number of growth records included in the indicator (i.e., $n{GR}$ ; found in step 1). - 13.
-Multiply the proportion found in step 12 by 100 to find a percentage, rounding to the nearest hundredth (e.g., 48.08). - 14.
-Subtract 30 from Multiply the percentage found in Step 13 by 35 and divide the product by 65.
-If the difference is less than zero, set it to zero, and if it result is greater than 35, set it to 35.
+- 12. Divide the number of growth records in which the student demonstrated Added-Value Growth (i.e., n{AVG} ; found in step 4) by the number of growth records included in the indicator (i.e., n{GR} ; found in step 1). - 13.
+Multiply the proportion found in step 12 by 100 to find a percentage. - 14.
+Multiply the percentage found in Step 13 by 35 and divide the product by 65.
+If the result is greater than 35, set it to 35.

 Note: In the historical data sets analyzed to calibrate these scoring methods, the maximum observed values found in step 13 (i.e., the percentage of growth records at a school in which the student met or exceeded their AVT) was about 65%.
-Therefore, subtracting 30 from multiplying the percentage of students at a school who meet or exceed their AVT by $\frac{35}{65}$ produces a number from about zero to about 35, the number of points available for the Student Progress indicator.
-Inversely, one may add 30 to the numbers displayed in Table 16 to understand the percentage of students at a school who must meet or exceed their AVT to ensure that the school will earn at least the indicated Rating for the Student Progress indicator.
+Therefore, multiplying the percentage of students at a school who meet or exceed their AVT by $\frac{35}{65}$ produces a number from about zero to about 35, the number of points available for the Student Progress indicator.

-- 15. The number of Rating Points for the school is the greater of the value found in Step 11 and the value found in Step 14 (e.g., RP = Max(17.62|18.08) = 18.08). - 15.
-Determine $RP_P$ as the value found in Step 14, rounded to the nearest hundredth (e.g., 17.62).
+15. Determine RP_P as the value found in Step 14, rounded to the nearest hundredth (e.g., 17.62).

-Next, determine the Rating Points based on the index of student progress at the school (ISPsch) according to the following equation and subsequent steps:
+Next, determine the Rating Points based on the index of student progress at the school (ISP{sch}) according to the following equation and subsequent steps: